lammps/lammps/doc/src/compute_property_grid.rst

 .. parsed-literal::

-   compute ID group-ID property/grid input1 input2 ...
+   compute ID group-ID property/grid Nx Ny Nz input1 input2 ...

 * ID, group-ID are documented in :doc:`compute <compute>` command
 * property/grid = style name of this compute command
+* Nx, Ny, Nz = grid size in each dimension
 * input1,etc = one or more attributes

   .. parsed-literal::